andrewchaa/CommandTools/README.md

     ntail example.log "your keyword to highlight"

-* It highlights a line that contains "WARN" or "ERROR".
+* It highlights the lines that contains "WARN" or "ERROR".
 * If you provide keyword, it will highlight the line that contains your keyword

 Keyboard shortcuts